 What Exactly is a Short Sale in Real Estate?

 Miami homeowners often find themselves in this spot when property values tank below their mortgage balance.
 The paperwork?
 It’s intense.
 Think income statements, tax returns, and a hardship letter that basically explains why you can’t keep up.
-Yes, the process might drag on for months.
-But here’s the thing—it could leave your credit score in better shape than if you let the bank foreclose.

 How Does Foreclosure Work?